gdlc/STAT_COMP/INCLASS_10.md

 Use 500 Bootstrap samples to create a 95% confidence band for predicted risk by level of SU

 Suggestions:
- i) Create a matrix PHAT, with `nrow=length(su.grid)`, and `ncol=500` ii) Generate a bootstrap sample `TMP=DATA[sample(1:nrow(DATA),replace=TRUE),]` iii) Fit the model using the bootstrap sample iv) Use the fited model and `su.grid` to predict probability of gout by level of serum urate.
+ 1. Create a matrix PHAT, with `nrow=length(su.grid)`, and `ncol=500`
+ 2. Generate a bootstrap sample `TMP=DATA[sample(1:nrow(DATA),replace=TRUE),]`
+ 3. Fit the model using the bootstrap sample
+ 4. Use the fited model and `su.grid` to predict probability of gout by level of serum urate.
- v) Fill the 1st column of PHAT with predictions from the fitted model vi) Did it work?
+ 5. Fill the 1st column of PHAT with predictions from the fitted model
+ 6. Did it work?
 Do predictions makes sense?
-If yes, embed steps ii-iv into a for loop (from i in 1:500) and fill the
+If yes, embed steps 2-5 into a for loop (from i in 1:500) and fill the columns of `PHAT[,i]` with the predictions that you generate for each bootstrap sample
-     columns of PHAT with the predictions that you generate for each bootstrap sample vii) Compute quantiles using `apply(FUN=quantile,MARGIN=1,prob=c(.025,.975))` viii) Add confidence bands to the plot using the results of `apply`.
+ 7. Compute quantiles using `apply(FUN=quantile,MARGIN=1,prob=c(.025,.975))`
+ 8. Add confidence bands to the plot using the results of `apply`.